Reviews You Can Rely On

 • 5

-Bottom Line A decent option for the price, but other options raise the barImpressive sound and solid user experience, less impressive noise cancellation and battery lifeTrades wireless ease for great sound, comfort, and a pleasantly low priceDependable audio and the full suite of high-end features at a price that won't break the bankFor the price, this performance is hard to beat
+Bottom Line A decent option for the price, but other buds are more comfortable and offer ANCImpressive sound and solid user experience, less impressive noise cancellation and battery lifeTrades wireless ease for great sound, comfort, and a pleasantly low priceDependable audio and the full suite of high-end features at a price that won't break the bankFor the price, the overall performance is hard to beat, but they lack true active noise cancellation

 Rating Categories TOZO T10 Nothing Ear Wireless Linsoul KZ ZSN Pro X EarFun Air Pro 4 JLab Go Air Pop+